hashirshoaeb/swift-tales/README.md

 ## **Closures / Callbacks**

-create a function and assign to a variable
+Create a function and assign to a variable.

 ```swift
 let driving = {